Stability of a DC Microgrid with a Nonlinear Nested Control Framework: The Fast Communication Scenario: Case Studies

 \section{Case Studies}

-The control framework in \eqref{eq:Control-Layer} is tested by means of time-domain simulations in MATLAB/Simulink on a 48-volt DC network admitting the dynamics in \eqref{eq:Physical-Layer}, powered by 4 DGs, interconnected electrically and through communication links according to the arbitrary interconnection patterns depicted in Fig. \ref{Image:Sim_Overview}.
-The specifications of the generators, loads, and transmission lines are given in Table \ref{Table_Spec}, where all resistance ($R$) and inductance ($L$) values are specified in per unit (p.u) on a $(0.15 \Omega,\; 300 \mu H)$ base.
-The control parameters; $\tau=1ms$, $\tau_d=0.1ms$ and $\tau_p=0.01ms$, are selected to satisfy \emph{Assumption} \ref{Asump_time_Const}, $k=10$ and $\alpha=V_\mathrm{max}$ in the leakage function.
-The maximum allowed voltage deviation from the nominal voltage, $V_n=48V$, are $5\%$; $V_{\mathrm{max}}=1.05$[p.u] and $V_{\mathrm{min}}=0.95$[p.u].
+The proposed control framework is tested by means of time-domain simulations in MATLAB/Simulink on a 48-volt DC network.
+The microgrid admits the dynamics in \eqref{eq:Physical-Layer}, powered by 4 DGs, interconnected electrically and through communication links according to the arbitrary interconnection patterns depicted in Fig. \ref{Image:Sim_Overview}.
+The specifications of the generators, loads, and power lines are given in Table \ref{Table_Spec}.
+For the initial system configurations, the selected control parameters—chosen to satisfy \emph{Assumption}~\ref{Asump_time_Const}—are listed below, with the time constants specified in seconds.

-The subsequent case studies aim to prove that the proposed controller, verifying the stability conditions derived in \emph{Theorem} \ref{proof}, ensures optimal operation of the DC MG in steady state, where both voltage containment and \emph{almost} proportional current sharing are ensured following \emph{Lemma} \ref{lemma_Optimal_steady_state}.
-Section \ref{sec:beta} highlights that achieving stable operations and proportional current sharing depends on $\mathcal{B}$ and the associated parameters $R^\mathcal{G}$, and $\mathcal{K}_v$.
-Accordingly, our goal is to determine a set of tuning parameter values that ensures \emph{almost} proportional current sharing, permitting a practically acceptable $\pm 5\%$ deviation from the optimal steady state operating point.